Find out more about the divorce process with our frequently asked questions.

 - Can I get legal aid for divorce?

-Acknowledging that your marriage has come to an end is a very difficult decision to reach.
+Acknowledging that your marriage has come to an end is a very difficult step for a couple to take.
 Below is an explanation of the divorce process and some of the key legal points you should be aware of before you start.

-You need to complete an application form, known as a divorce petition (Form D8) and send this to the court.
+You need to complete an application formerly known as a "divorce petition" now known as a divorce application and submit it to the court.

-All forms can be downloaded from the court’s website.
-Alternatively, you can complete a divorce petition online using the government’s portal here.
+Forms can be downloaded from the court’s website.
+Alternatively, you can complete a divorce application online using the government’s portal here.
 Your original marriage certificate will usually need to accompany your application.

-Once the respondent has returned the acknowledgement of service to the court, the petitioner can apply for decree nisi.
+Once the respondent has returned the acknowledgement of service to the court, the applicant can apply for a decree nisi (if the petition/application was made before 6 April 2022) or a conditional order (if the application was made after that date).
 This is the penultimate stage of the divorce process.
-Decree nisi being pronounced means that the court is satisfied that you are entitled to a divorce.
+The conditional order (or decree nisi) means that the court is satisfied that you are entitled to a divorce.

-- an application for a decree nisi (Form D84)
+- an application for a decree nisi (paper Form D84)

-- a statement in support of divorce (Form D80(A-E), depending on the fact relied on in their divorce petition, which is explained below)
+- a statement in support of divorce (paper Form D80(A-E), depending on the fact relied on in their divorce petition, which is explained below)

 The application for decree nisi is self-explanatory.
 The statement in support of divorce asks you to confirm that everything you said in your divorce petition remains accurate and true.